herrJones/node-beckhoff/README.md

 This library aims to be faster in handling read and write requests by caching the handles to the variables.
 The library uses async/await and Promises instead of the basic callbacks, so it's a little easier to read and follow.

-The goal is to provide promises on the 'user' side (WIP !)
+The calls exposed to the user side provide Promises

 ## Faster handling
 Although implementation is still in javascript, execution speed is gained by storing fixed blocks of data (header) and storing handles in a SQLite database (default choice = in-memory).
 The drawback of this is that the application has to restart (or: re-fetch the basic data) after a PLC code-update.

 Handles are stored after first use.
+When the

 ## Commands provided
 * __getPlcInfo__  : read plc version